Russia rejects UK claim of trying to replace Ukraine leader

 Britain has sent anti-tank weapons to Ukraine as part of efforts to bolster its defenses against a potential Russian attack.

-Mark Galeotti, who has written expensively on Russian security services, told The Associated Press “I can’t help but be skeptical” about the British claim.
+Mark Galeotti, who has written extensively on Russian security services, told The Associated Press “I can’t help but be skeptical” about the British claim.

 Amid diplomatic efforts to defuse the crisis, U.K. Defense Secretary Ben Wallace is expected to meet Russian Defense Minister Sergei Shoigu for talks in Moscow.
 No timing has been given for the meeting, which would be the first U.K.-Russia bilateral defense talks since 2013.